NahyeonAn/pyAPEP/docs/source/Examples.rst

    :alt: Zeolite5A
    :align: center

-**We need mixture isotherm function to simulate PSA process.
-Here we define the hydrogen/nitrogen mixture isotherm with** :py:mod:`isofit.IAST`
+**We need mixture isotherm functions to simulate PSA process.
+Here we define the hydrogen/nitrogen mixture isotherm functions with** :py:mod:`isofit.IAST`

 .. code-block:: python